 III.
 Portfolio Construction

-The Portfolio targets 60 to 70 holdings; the SMID II Portfolio targets 50 to 65 holdings.
+The SMID Portfolio targets 60 to 70 holdings; the SMID II Portfolio targets 50 to 65 holdings.
 (The target number of portfolio holdings is a working guideline.
 The actual number may vary depending on market conditions.
-The stocks purchased are those that best meet the selection criteria and offer the greatest potential for capital appreciation.
+The stocks purchased are those we believe best meet our selection criteria, offer the greatest potential for appreciation, and provide appropriate portfolio diversification.

 IV.
 Sell Discipline

 We believe that the key difference between a losing strategy and a winning strategy is that losers make big mistakes and winners make small mistakes.

-- Our sell discipline helps keep the inevitable individual mistakes from causing large, permanent losses of capital in the broader portfolio.
+- Our sell discipline is designed to help keep the inevitable individual mistakes from causing large, permanent losses of capital in the broader portfolio.

 - We do not average down on losing positions.